Mediation & Problem Solving

 Mediation and Problem Solving

-It is a resolution option available to all students, faculty, and staff of Stockton University to resolve a dispute through a neutral mediator.
+It is a resolution option available to all students, faculty, and staff of Stockton University work to resolve a dispute through a neutral mediator.
 All parties must agree to participate in the process and come to an agreement, or settlement, to resolve the conflict.
-If no settlement can be made, the case will be referred to the Office of Student Conduct, Ombuds Office, or Human Resources (HR).
-All mediations are private.
+If no settlement can be made, the case will be referred to the Office of Student Conduct.
+All mediations are private and fully voluntary.

-2. A staff member from the assigned office will meet with the participants to review the mediation process, goals, and answer any questions.
+2. That staff member will meet with the participants to review the mediation process, goals, and answer any questions.

 4. Mediation will occur.
 If successful, a settlement agreement will be implemented.
 If the participants are unable to come to an agreement, the case will be referred back to its assigned office for follow up.

 Any member of the Stockton community may participate in the Conflict Mediation program.
-Disputes between students, faculty and/or staff, and students and/or faculty/staff are eligible for mediation.
+Disputes between students, or students and/or faculty/staff are eligible for mediation.

 Participants can bring an advisor or support person to the mediation, however, the advisor is not permitted to participate in the mediation.
 Advisors/support person(s) who do not abide by this or any additional ground rules set by the mediator will be asked to leave.

-The Office of Student Conduct and Ombuds Office reserve the right to refuse taking a case to mediation.
+The Office of Student Conduct reserves the right to refuse taking a case to mediation.

 The mediators are members of the Stockton community.
 All mediators attended an intensive training.